Saturday and Sunday | 11am–4:30pm | Free

 Weekends bring fun activities for the whole family to the South Street Seaport Museum.
 Timely hands-on activities and engagement stations for visitors of all ages provide creative opportunities that illuminate history and life at sea while enhancing your visit to the Seaport Museum galleries, the tall ship Wavertree, and the lightship Ambrose.

 Activities and their locations change each month to highlight various aspects of maritime history, New York City’s beginnings as a port city, or the Museum’s collections and offerings.
-Engagement stations may be located in the Seaport Museum program space at 207 Water Street, the introduction gallery space inside Schermerhorn Row at 12 Fulton Street, or aboard the tall ship Wavertree at Pier 16.
+Engagement stations may be located in the Seaport Museum program space at 207 Water Street, the introduction galleries inside Schermerhorn Row at 12 Fulton Street, or aboard the tall ship Wavertree at Pier 16.
 Museum staff will be happy to point you in the direction of the weekend’s activity when you check in.

 About Registration